-Appointed to the Attorney General’s C Panel of Counsel in 2014, David Gollancz specialises in all aspects of the law relating to public/private transactions.
+Appointed to the Attorney General’s Panel of Counsel in 2014, David Gollancz specialises in all aspects of the law relating to public/private transactions.
 He is widely recognised as a leading public procurement lawyer, with expertise in state aid, employment, pensions and commercial law.
 Besides his wide-ranging experience in public contracts in general, David has a strong background in the law relating to nuclear installations and nuclear decommissioning.
-He also has a significant public law practice, particularly in connection with the status and powers of non-departmental public bodies, and an in-depth understanding of the working of public sector authorities.
+He also has a significant public law practice, particularly in the interface of commercial and public law and in connection with the status and powers of non-departmental public bodies, and an in-depth understanding of the working of public sector authorities.

 David was admitted as a solicitor in 1990 and spent the early years of his career as a trade union and legal aid lawyer, joining the Treasury Solicitors Department in 1999.
 Starting there as an employment litigator, David moved in 2001 to establish the Public Procurement and Commercial Contracts team, and the TUPE Task Force, both of which he led until leaving in 2005 to join City firm Field Fisher Waterhouse in 2005.

 In 2010 David transferred to the Bar, joining Keating Chambers as a tenant on 1 August 2011.
 During his time as a barrister, David has appeared on both sides in a number of procurement challenges and procurement-related judicial review, and has a substantial advisory practice.
 Notable cases include R (Nash)v Barnet London Borough Council EWCA Civ 1004, Corelogic Ltd v Bristol City Council EWHC 2088 (TCC), Pearson Driving Assessments Ltd v The Minister for the Cabinet Office EWHC 2082 (TCC).